FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

         </div>
     </div>

-Actually, the **exact historical order** in which we applied the filters **does not matter**.
+Actually, the **order** in which we applied the filters **does not matter**.
-I.e. the same set of filters will yield the same search result.
-In that sense, filters are like small questions or details that we use construct an overall query.
+In that sense, filters are like small questions or details that we use to construct an overall query.
 This insight comes with a small caveat: the **statistics** that we see as we are stacking up our filters **are contingent on the history**.
-If we take a different route, we will see different intermediate results and this could lead us to change our final formulation.
+If we take a different route, we will see different intermediate results and this could lead us to decide on different filters.

 To see this effect in action, rewind back to where we were choosing our priorities and let us go with the latter instead.
 The fastest way here, is to retrieve **"Molecular Dynamics" > "Available Properties"** and **click the highlighted checkbox** again to deselect it.

 !!! success
-    Glossing over the remaining 6 results, you discover that another author (Sebastian Baugmart) has **2 more MD simulations** (based on their overview page), which were not classified as such. <!-- @Joseph is this a bug? -->
+    Glossing over the remaining 6 results, 3 by Andrew Rosen and 3 by Sebastian Baugmart, we retrieve **2 more MD simulations** and **2 more "Geometry Optimizations"**.
-    We also find **2 "Geometry Optimizations"** of both systems.
+    Even though some entries do not have a clear specification, we can find their classification by visiting the entry's overview page. <!-- @Joseph is this a bug? -->
-    While these do not exactly match our initial objective, they could still provide us with valuable **insights into the forcefield** setup.
+    While geometry optimization was not part of match our initial objective, these entries could still provide us with valuable **insights into the forcefield** setup.
-    Since the entries list is so short, it could even be skimmed manually.
-    They also inform us of the **overarching workflow** used by both authors, i.e. first relax the system, then run MD under various constraints. <!-- @Joseph: could I use the term "thermostats" here?
-It also includes NVP -->
+    They also inform us of the **overarching workflow** used by both authors, .e., relaxing the system before the production simulation.
+    Annotating such workflows is covered more extensively in [part II](part2.md).

     <div class="click-zoom" style="text-align: left;">
         <label>